Now You Can Send Snaps That Last Forever

 2. Add a little magic...

-3. And...ta da:
+3. And...ta-da:

 Here are the super-trippy results after I magically erased a selfie:

-There are also new time options for Snaps: Infinity and Loop.
+There are also new time options for snaps: Infinity and Loop.

 Infinity lets people look at your photos for as long as they want.
 It's a big change from regular snaps, which are meant to be ephemeral.